JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 >
 {style="tip"}

 Additionally, you can use the most popular Kotlin libraries in Kotlin/Wasm out of the box.
-Like other Kotlin and Multiplatform projects, you can include dependency declarations in the build script.
+Like in other Kotlin and Multiplatform projects, you can include dependency declarations in the build script.
 For more information, see [Adding dependencies on multiplatform libraries](multiplatform-add-dependencies.md).